VA Loan: How Much Can I Afford?Updated: April 28, 2022

 VA Loan Funding Fee and Closing Costs

 Borrowers should also consider the impact loan size has on VA funding fees and general loan closing costs.
-To offset the costs of the loan program, the VA imposes a funding fee ranging from 1.4% to 3.6% of the loan amount.
+To offset the costs of the loan program, the VA imposes a funding fee ranging from 1.25% to 3.3% of the loan amount on purchase loans.
 Yes, you can roll this fee into your total loan amount and pay it off over time.
 But, you should still recognize that, the larger the loan, the larger the VA loan funding fee.

 Additionally, borrowers need to pay other loan closing costs, most of which cannot be rolled into the loan balance.
 While these costs will vary with lender and location, a common rule of thumb calls for 3% of the loan amount in closing costs.
 And, borrowers need to pay most of these in cash at closing.
 That is, no down payment doesn’t mean no cash at closing.
 Borrowers need to plan for potentially paying thousands of dollars out-of-pocket in loan closing costs.
 Generally speaking, the smaller the mortgage, the smaller the out-of-pocket costs.